Halloween Crafts & Cleaning Hacks

 4. Clean Countertops

-With any holiday often comes baking and crafting -- and with Halloween comes making actual finger cookies and concocting magic potions.
-But with all of these things typically comes a giant mess.
-Be prepared beforehand so that clean-up will be quick and easy.
-Something like Orange Oil will wipe away any messes made from flour, sugar, or any sticky or greasy residue from potion-making.
-Clean countertops with the oil to cut through messes, make your countertops shine, and give your entire house a heavenly fall aroma.
+With any holiday often comes baking and crafting, and with Halloween comes making actual finger cookies and concocting magic potions.
+But crafting can create a giant mess.
+Be prepared beforehand so cleanup will be quick and easy.
+Something like Orange Oil wipes away messes made from flour, sugar or any sticky or greasy residue from potion-making.
+Clean countertops with the oil to cut through messes, make your countertops shine and give your entire house a heavenly fall aroma.
 You can even add to the wonderful smells by making a stovetop simmer in addition to using orange oil around your home.

 5. Remove Sticky Decorations

-If you’ve ever used stickers, Halloween slime, or wall clings, you may have had issues with getting all the remaining glue off.
-Using Orange Oil on these surfaces will completely cut through any sticky or gooey remnants of your decorations and will save you from the headache of scrubbing and picking for hours.
+If you’ve ever used stickers, Halloween slime or wall clings, you may have had issues with removing the remaining glue.
+Using Orange Oil on these surfaces cuts through any sticky or gooey remnants from decorations and will save you from the headache of scrubbing for hours.

 Halloween is Almost Here...